SEMO-GABD/SEMO-GABD.github.io/resources.md

 [Tidyverse](https://www.tidyverse.org) home pages for many of the R packages we will be using.

 [Style Guide](http://style.tidyverse.org) for naming files and variables and formatting your code for maximum legibility by humans.
+I expect that your code will closely follow this guide.

 ### Markdown